TritoneHealth/capacitor-background-runner/README.md

 Once added, you must enable the `Background fetch` and `Background processing` modes at a minimum to enable the ability to register and schedule your background tasks.

-If you will be making use of Geolocation or Push Notifications, enable `Location updates` or `Remote notifications` respectively.

 ![Configure Background Modes in Xcode](https://github.com/ionic-team/capacitor-background-runner/raw/main/docs/configure_background_modes.png)